ElSamplio/EvisitChallenge/README.md

 ### Short description of my approach

 - What would I do differently if I had more time?
-  I would implement errors handling and boundaries in the input data
+  <p>I would implement errors handling and boundaries in the input data</p>

 - What is the runtime complexity of each function?